 When is autism usually diagnosed?

 Autism is usually diagnosed in early childhood when signs first start.

 There is no known cure for autism.
 Treatment is based on the individual.
 It may include helping individuals cope with their symptoms through education and skill development, self-help, socialization and play.

 What diets or nutrients are linked to helping the symptoms of autism?
 Do they work?

 Children with autism may limit their food intake or have food preferences.
 They may also break down fat differently.
 As a result, autistic children are sometimes low in certain nutrients.
 Some of these nutrients have been studied to see if giving children supplements of these nutrients may help with autism symptoms.
 However, more research is needed.
-Before giving your child any of the following supplements, speak with your child’s physician or a Registered Dietitian first.
+Before giving your child any of the following supplements, speak with your child’s physician or a dietitian first.